polskikiel/service-catalog/docs/proposals/crd-implementation.md

 ## Implemented features

-The API server custom features were migrated to a admission webhook approach.
+The API server custom features were migrated to the admission webhook approach.

 The table converter API server feature was migrated to the [Additional Printer Columns](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/#additional-printer-columns) feature.